British Library Philatelic Collections: Curators

-From 1948, H.R.
-Holmes had been the curator but in the late 1950s had wished to relinquish the post.
+From 1948, H. R. Holmes had been the curator but in the late 1950s had wished to relinquish the post.
 A replacement curator was not easily found and the care of the Collections was managed on a part-time basis.
 A security crisis in 1959 developed after it was discovered that the contents of one of the frames in the Tapling Collection was missing.
 In 1961 James A. Mackay was recruited as a research assistant to take care of the Collections.
 In 1971 the police arrested Mackay (promoted to Assistant Keeper in 1965) and charged him with stealing items from the British Museum Philatelic Collections on loan from the Crown Agents.
 The stolen progressive proofs (test prints of stamp designs) should have been returned to the Crown Agents for destruction and were valued at £7,600.
 Mackay had exchanged the proofs for Winston Churchill stamps worth £400.
 He was fined £1,000 and dismissed from the Museum.
 As a result of the thefts, security was improved by recruiting Bob Schoolley-West, one of the investigating police officers.
 The Crown Agents withdrew their agreement for lending new stamps for display in the King's Library.

 David Beech joined the British Library as a philatelic curator in 1983 and was appointed Head of the Philatelic Collections in 1991.
 Beech is a former President of The Royal Philatelic Society London and joint founder of the International Philatelic Libraries Association, he retired in 2013.
 Paul Skinner (philatelist) was appointed Curator in 2004 and became Lead Curator on the retirement of David Beech.

-Richard Morel joined as Curator in 2014.
+Richard Scott Morel joined as Curator in 2014.
+He is overseeing the digitization of the Philatelic Collection’s holdings.
+As a result of this work, the first digital version of the Row Collection was published online in 2025 to support public access and research.
+The collection comprises 23 volumes, 1,358 pages, and 24,473 items documenting the postage stamps and postal stationery of Siam (modern-day Thailand) from 1881 to 1918.
+High-resolution images and descriptive metadata are available through the Internet Archive.
+Archival catalogue records are structured to ISAD(G) standards and published on the Find an Archive section of The National Archives' Discovery database, where the collection is browsable at fonds, series, sub-series, and file level.